KatherineMichel/portfolio/regular-blog-posts/2023-highlights.md

 This knowledge and experience led to some wonderful, impromptu conversations at DjangoCon US with former Canonical employee, now new Django Fellow Natalia Bidart and a group of Red Hat employees I had the good fortune to sit with at lunch.

 ## Quality and Standards

-I did research into Python/Django standards and code quality tools.
+I documented Python/Django standards and code quality tools.

-A co-worker and I co-presented about Advent of Code.

 I shared my open source experience.

-Best in class open source and inner source governance resources.
+I documented best-in-class open source and inner source governance resources and methods.

+I mentored an apprentice in doing so.

+A co-worker and I co-presented about Advent of Code and increased the number of participants within our department.

 ## New Certifications